Battle of Évora (1808): Background

 Emperor Napoleon concluded the Treaties of Tilsit in July 1807, ending the War of the Fourth Coalition.
 While the Kingdom of Prussia was humiliated, the Russian Empire became an ally of France.
-After his triumph, the emperor looked to the west where Portugal was the oldest continental ally of the United Kingdom.
-Portugal's Prince Regent John of Braganza had declined to join the Continental System against British trade.
-Furthermore, Napoleon resented Britain's trade with Portugal's colony in Brazil, wished to seize Portugal's shipping, and wanted to deny the Royal Navy the use of Lisbon's major port.
+After his triumph, the Emperor looked to the west where Portugal was the oldest continental ally of the United Kingdom.
+Portugal's Prince Regent John had declined to join the Continental System against British trade.
+Furthermore, Napoleon resented Britain's trade with Portugal's colony of Brazil, wished to seize Portugal's shipping, and wanted to deny the Royal Navy the use of Lisbon's major port.

 On 19 July, the French ambassador delivered an ultimatum to the Portuguese government.
 On 2 August, the 1st Corps of the Gironde Observation Army was established with General of Division Jean-Andoche Junot in command.
 At first the Prince Regent did not comply with all of Napoleon's terms.
-But as the menace of Junot's army increased, John caved in to nearly all of the emperor's demands.
+But as the menace of Junot's army increased, John caved in to nearly all of the Emperor's demands.
 But by this time, Junot's 25,000-man army was on the march across Spain.
 Napoleon informed his lieutenant that the Portuguese had declared war on the United Kingdom, but that it was too late.
-The emperor wanted Junot in Lisbon by 1 December.
+The Emperor wanted Junot in Lisbon by 1 December.
 Despite horrible weather, Junot fulfilled his master's instructions to the letter.
 The French Invasion of Portugal encountered no armed Portuguese resistance and Junot entered Lisbon with a flying column of 1,500 weary men on 30 November.

 Following a previous arranged plan, the Prince Regent and his Court (including most of the Government's officials and their families, in a total of around 15,000 people) embarked in the Portuguese Fleet and escaped to Brazil, escorted by Admiral Sir Sidney Smith's Royal Navy squadron, shortly before the French arrived at Lisbon.

 While Junot's soldiers saw no formal resistance, numbers of them had died from exposure during the march, while others had been lynched by angry Portuguese peasants.
 The first riot occurred in Lisbon on 13 December, but it was easily put down.
 Junot first disbanded the Portuguese Army, then ordered the imposition of heavy taxes, which angered the population.